unicode-org/message-format-wg/spec/registry.md

 The _operand_ of a number function is either an implementation-defined type or a literal that matches the `number-literal` production in the [ABNF](/spec/message.abnf).
-All other values produce a _Selection Error_ when evaluated for selection or a _Formatting Error_ when attempting to format the value.
+All other values produce a _Resolution Error_.

 > For example, in Java, any subclass of `java.lang.Number` plus the primitive
 > types (`byte`, `short`, `int`, `long`, `float`, `double`, etc.)